leoendethas/ForestOfMirBuilders/README.md

 ==HOW TO USE==
 Simple, put the files in your NWN folders of the same name!
 Then launch the Toolset and open the Module file!

+MAKE SURE you initially create the area with a RESREF/Tag as the name then rename it to be player readable it.

+Put any used RESREF/Tag on the Discord in the Area CHannel so people know what you used.
+IF YOU DO NOT DO THIS YOUR area001 WILL CONFLICT WITH OTHERS.

+Example -

 Once you make an area, Export it!

 IMPORT AND EXPORT WITHOUT RESETTING TO PARENT FACTIONS.